On Quark Substructures in an Inspired Unified Model: Hyperparticle modeling

 \subsection{Dynamics and mass spectrum}

-Considering the fact that quarks are really made up of hyperquarks as constituents, their fundamental status must therefore be due to some more intricate dynamics.
-At the hyperquark scale $\Lambda _{h}$, the hyperstrong interaction should then appear among them.
-Moreover, the dynamics of the hyperquarks and the hypergluons could be derived from the fundamental hyperquark Lagrangian with the underlying sub-symmetry $SU(3)_{h}$.
-At energies near or above the quark compositeness scale $\Lambda _{h}$, the fundamental hyperquark Lagrangian should read, roughly, as
+Considering the fact that quarks are really made up of hyperparticles as constituents, their fundamental status must therefore be due to some more intricate dynamics.
+At the hyperparticle scale $\Lambda _{h}$, the hypercolor interaction should then appear among them.
+Moreover, the dynamics of the hyperparticles and the hypergluons could be derived from the fundamental hyperparticle Lagrangian with the underlying sub-symmetry $SU(3)_{h}$.
+At energies near or above the quark compositeness scale $\Lambda _{h}$, the fundamental hyperparticle Lagrangian should read, roughly, as